 Even if you don't think you have been exposed to COVID-19, you should still wear a face mask when you are out in public.
 People can have COVID-19 and not have symptoms.
 Often symptoms don't appear for about 5 days after infection.
 Some people never have symptoms.
 So you can have the disease, not know it, and still pass COVID-19 to others.

-Keep in mind that wearing a face mask does not replace social distancing.
+Keep in mind that wearing a face mask does not replace physical distancing.
 You should still stay at least 6 feet (2 meters) from other people.
 Using face masks and practicing physical distancing together further helps prevent COVID-19 from spreading, along with washing your hands often and not touching your face.

 About Face Masks

 When choosing a face mask, follow these recommendations:

 - Masks should have at least two layers.

 - Cloth masks should be made of fabric that can be laundered in a washing machine and dryer.
 Some masks include a pouch where you can insert a filter for added protection.
 You can also wear a cloth mask on top of a disposable surgical mask (creating a double mask) for extra protection.
 If you use a KN95-type surgical mask, you should not double mask.